nodalida2021/nodalida2021.github.io/cfp.md

 The Northern European Association for Language Technology (NEALT) invites submissions to its bi-annual conference on human language and speech technologies.
-NoDaLiDa 2019 will be held between September 30 and October 2 on the campus of the University of Turku, Finland.
+NoDaLiDa 2019 will be held between Monday, September 30 and Tuesday, October 2, 2019, on the campus of the University of Turku, Finland.

 SUBMISSIONS